csdms/csdms-carpentry/lessons/shell/07-cluster-and-pbs.md

 simple.pbs.sh                                            100%  136     0.1KB/s   00:00
 ~~~

-In the terminal you've connected to ***beach***,
+Switch back to the terminal you were using before, where you've connected to ***beach***.
-change to your home directory
+Change to your home directory
-and check that the files are present.
+and check that the files are present:

 ~~~ {.bash}
 $ cd